 Visit stunning Oslo and beautiful Bergen, explore sweeping alpine landscapes, tour pretty fishing villages, and swim in pristine fjords all on this fabulous self-driven tour of Norway.

 What’s the drive like?

 Whilst this is itinerary may be the longest in days, it’s not the longest when it comes to driving.
 This is because we’ve factored in trips on public transportation, scenic train journeys, as well as cruises.
-The driving distance in total comes to about 905 kilometres/562 miles, and is sectioned off in bite-sized chunks of typically 2-3 hours, with the longest stretches taking no more than about 4 hours.
+The driving distance in total comes to about 905 kilometres (562 miles), and is sectioned off in manageable 2-4 hour chunks.

 What itinerary is best for a 16-day comprehensive Norway road trip?

 Day 1 – Your adventure starts in Oslo, the capital of Norway, and a great place to kick off a cultural tour.
-Stroll to the Vigeland Sculpture Park, the Oslo City Hall, and the Viking Ship Museum on your first day.
+Stroll to the Vigeland Sculpture Park, the Oslo City Hall, and the Kon-Tiki Museum on your first day.

 Day 3 – From Oslo, take a train that weaves its tracks through the mountains of Norway, all the way to Bergen.
 This city is home to the charming UNESCO-listed Bryggen, an old wharf filled with colourful clapboard heritage buildings.
 A must-see.